malakhanyyy/Learning2026/README.md

-# Learning2026
+# Learning 2026 📚

-My journey to learn Software >>
+This repository documents my **learning journey in 2026**.

-Day 1 - Learning git&github
+It’s a place to practice, take notes, and track progress.